Overview & Benefits

 Purpose

-To create standards that:
+To create Professional Standards that:

-2. Ensure research-based best practices and inspire Sexual and Domestic Violence organizations to learn and evolve in order to best meet the needs of all those impacted by Sexual and Domestic Violence.
+• Ensure research-based best practices and inspire sexual and domestic violence organizations to learn and evolve in order to best meet the needs of all those impacted by sexual and domestic violence

 Value Statement

-Benefits of Becoming an Accredited Agency:
+Benefits of Becoming an Accredited Agency

 • Confirms that your agency is operating at the highest level of practice standards in the sexual and domestic violence field